RainbowResort/coppermine/plugins/annotate/readme.txt

 Fix JS errors in IE
 Rewrite permission system configuration and storage (i.e. new table) to enable detailed settings for different custom groups Add new config option: free text annotation / drop down list of current free text annotations with possibility to create new one / drop down list of all users {eenemeenemuu - I made a mod/fork and already have some of this code ready.
 I'll implement it soon}
-On plugin install: use config options from database if exist from previous installation
+Bug: if group config options exists in database on plugin install, the new selections won't be taken into account Report to admin button for annotations